microbus-io/fabric/docs/structure/coreservices-control.md

 }
 ```

-Overriding the host of the client via `ForHost` is required because the default host `control.sys` does not exist.
+Overriding the host of the client via `ForHost` is required because the default host `control.core` does not exist.
 In the example above, the special hostname `all` is used to address all microservices.